You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 • Haneda Terminal 3 (Arrivals, 2F / Departures, 3F)

-In general you can only send luggage from counters located in Arrivals halls and pick up luggage from counter located in Departures; however, you can use the counters in Narita Terminal 3, Haneda Terminal 1 and Haneda Terminal 2 to do both.
+In general, you can only send luggage from counters located in Arrivals halls and pick up luggage from counters located in Departures.
+However, you can use the counters in Narita Terminal 3, Haneda Terminal 1, and Haneda Terminal 2 to do both.

 pile of luggage